 Northern Wisconsin Pumpkin Patches

 Location: Rice Lake, Wisconsin

-Best known for: Pumpkin Chuckin’
+Best known for: Pumpkin Chuckin’ and Caramel Apples

 Have you ever seen a pumpkin launched from a medieval-style catapult?
 A visit to Mommsen’s Harvest Hills gives you an opportunity to see just that, and it’s a blast (pun intended)!

 If pumpkin chuckin’ isn’t enough to get you to visit this super fun spot, keep in mind that the farm also offers a petting farm and two awesome corn mazes.
 The crafts, produce, and other items for sale in the barn are lots of fun to browse, and you will almost certainly go home with something.

 In addition to the usual fall fun, Mommsen’s also hosts a number of events throughout the season.
 See their Facebook page for more info on upcoming event options.